-The Earmark Transparency Act of 2010, is a bipartisan bill that answers the President's call for Congress, by requiring the creation of a searchable database of all congressional earmark requests.
+Mr. President, today I, along with three colleagues from both sides of the aisle, introduced the Earmark Transparency Act of 2010.
+This legislation answers the President's call for Congress to create a single, searchable database of all congressional earmark requests.